confident-ai/deepeval/docs/docs/metrics/bertscore.md

 # BertScore

-BertScore is a common metric for measuring the similarity between 2 texts
+BertScore is a common metric for measuring the similarity between 2 texts.
+Under the hood, it uses embedding models to measure the similarity between an input and output text.
+There are, however, a few known issues with this approach:
+- BertScore fails to know when 2 texts are similar but contradicting (for example - there is a high similarity between "This is awesome!" and "This is not awesome!").
+- BertScore also fails to provide high similarity when 2 texts are of varying length.
+New research into asymmetric embedding models have attempted to resolve this issue but continues to remain a tough problem to solve.

+These issues, however, are largely solved by coupling similarity comparisons with entailment scores.

 ## Usage